zyonse/homebridge-pentair-screenlogic/README.md

 1. light mode/color switch is turned on (i.e., Pool Mode Sunset)
 1. light command is sent to Screenlogic controller
 1. after a few seconds, the same switch is turned off to give feedback that the command was sent
 1. all pool/spa lights will be turned on (if they aren't already), and set to that mode/color.
-This is done by the screen logic controller itself.
+This is done by the screenlogic controller itself.

 ## Single Tile